 - The school PTA page is not set up to allow parents to openly post information that the other members will be alerted to.
 I posted this today but no one in the group will know it’s there unless they scroll down the page and check the “visitor posts” section.
 So pretty pointless posting on there really.

 - The second thing about this notice is that the school wants to control all questions so that they come through them.
 If they dealt with them honestly and were open with information, then this wouldn’t be an issue but they are not.
 They have lied to parents for years about the RE Classes and continue to mislead us today even after being alerted to what has happened in the past.
 They also actively promote the RE Classes to parents who ask for their children to be withdrawn.
 This sort of abuse of power does not encourage reliance on them to deal with complaints or concerns fairly or honestly.

 This prevention of open discussion makes me wonder what they think they are trying to achieve in educating our kids.
 Are they simply going through the motions of filling them with the knowledge they approve of?
 Or are they teaching them how to think and not just what to think?
 I believe that teaching our kids to think rationally and critically is really important so that they have the skills and understanding to question authority at every level.
 Simply learning how to be good followers who don’t rock the boat, creates an unthinking society that allows people like Donald Trump to gain such a large following.

 “Let us never forget that government is ourselves and not an alien power over us.
 The ultimate rulers of our democracy are not a President and senators and congressmen and government officials, but the voters of this country.”

 Franklin D. Roosevelt

 Please let me know what you think in the comments section below!
-Facebook has been quite active with discussion on this topic and there are all sort of reasons being given for why Bible in Schools Classes should be kept!
-See my blog about debunking reasons for Bible in Schools.
+Facebook has been quite active with discussion on this topic and there is all sorts of reasons being given for why Bible in Schools Classes should be kept!
+You can follow this story by going to my blog about debunking reasons for Bible in Schools.